BLOG

 Training centers have been established specifically to bridge the robotics skills gap, and smart factories are driving demand for technicians, engineers, and software experts who can program, integrate, and maintain robotic systems.
 The State Council vocational training initiative explicitly targets advanced manufacturing as a priority area, and the Made in China 2025 initiative continues to set the strategic direction for industrial modernization.

-Priority sub-skills include robot programming and integration, computer vision for robotics, motion control systems, collaborative robot (cobot) operations, automated guided vehicle systems, and robotic process automation.
+Priority sub-skills include robot programming and integration, computer vision for robotics, motion control systems, collaborative robot (cobot) operations, and automated guided vehicle systems.
+Robotics engineers who combine mechanical expertise with software proficiency in these areas are the most competitive candidates in China's automation-driven job market.

 Key Sub-skills